Black segregation and the Church of Jesus Christ of Latter-day Saints: Segregation at Brigham Young University

 Church leaders supported segregation at Brigham Young University (BYU).
-Apostle Harold B. Lee protested an African student who was given a scholarship, believing it was dangerous to integrate blacks on BYU's campus.
-In 1960 the NAACP reported that the predominantly LDS landlords of Provo, Utah would not rent to a BYU black student, and that no motel or hotel there would lodge hired black performers.
-Later that year BYU administrators hired a black man as a professor without the knowledge of its president Ernest Wilkinson.
+Apostle Harold B. Lee protested an African student who was given a scholarship, believing it was dangerous to allow Black students on BYU's campus.
+In 1960 the NAACP reported that the predominantly LDS landlords of Provo, Utah would not rent to a BYU Black student, and that no motel or hotel there would lodge hired Black performers.
+Later that year BYU administrators hired a Black man as a professor without the knowledge of its president Ernest Wilkinson.
 When Wilkinson found out he wrote that it was a "serious mistake of judgement", and "the danger in doing so is that students ... assume that there is nothing improper about mingling with other races", and the man was promptly reassigned to a departmental advisory position to minimize the risk of mingling.

-A few months later, BYU leaders were "very much concerned" when a male black student received a large number of votes for student vice president.
+A few months later, BYU leaders were "very much concerned" when a male Black student received a large number of votes for student vice president.
 Subsequently, Lee told Wilkinson he would hold him responsible if one of his granddaughters ever went to "BYU and bec[a]me engaged to a colored boy".
-Later the BYU Board of Trustees decided in February 1961 to officially encourage black students to attend other universities for the first time.
+Later the BYU Board of Trustees decided in February 1961 to officially encourage Black students to attend other universities for the first time.

-In 1965, administrators began sending a rejection letter to black applicants which cited BYU's discouragement of interracial courtship and marriage as the motive behind the decision.
+In 1965, administrators began sending a rejection letter to Black applicants which cited the LDS Church's discouragement of interracial courtship and marriage as the motive behind the decision.
 By 1968, there was only one African American student on campus, though, Wilkinson wrote that year when responding to criticism that "all Negroes who apply for admission and can meet the academic standards are admitted."
-BYU's dean of athletics Milton Hartvigsen called the Western Athletic Conference's 1969 criticism of BYU's ban on black athletes bigotry towards a religious group, and the next month Wilkinson accused Stanford University of bigotry for refusing to schedule athletic events with BYU over its discrimination towards black athletes.
+BYU's dean of athletics Milton Hartvigsen called the Western Athletic Conference's 1969 criticism of BYU's ban on Black athletes bigotry towards a religious group, and the next month Wilkinson accused Stanford University of bigotry for refusing to schedule athletic events with BYU over its discrimination towards black athletes.

 In 1976, an African American, Robert Lee Stevenson was elected a student body vice president at BYU.
 In 2002, BYU elected its first African American student body president.
 In June 2020, BYU formed a committee on race and inequality.